raymcfarlane/homework-2/README.md

 User Story

 ```
-AS AN employer
+AS AN employee
-I WANT to view a potential employee's deployed portfolio of work samples
+I WANT a potential employer to view my deployed portfolio of work samples
-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+SO THAT they can review samples of my work and assess to determine whether I am a good candidate for an open position
 ```

 ## Installation